jrubenoff/SelfishTwit/README.md

 ### Do you find yourself only reading Twitter for the links?

 Well, you're in luck.
-SelfishTwit lets you bypass all of that pesky humanity to get to those sweet, sweet #thinkpieces and #content.
+SelfishTwit lets you bypass all of that pesky humanity to get to that sweet, sweet #content.

 ![SelfishTwit screenshot.](http://i.imgur.com/RtOuGiR.png)

-#### What is it?
+### What is it?

 SelfishTwit is a userstyle for Twitter's timeline and list pages. **It only shows you links.** You can't tweet or read your @replies.
 There are no Twitter Cards, favorite buttons or follower counts.